polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 To understand the above expression, realise first of all that there is in fact not one expression in the above **[src]** node.
 Rather in fact, there are actually **3** expressions.
 Two of them are grouped, inside of the parantheses.
 While the outer expression becomes the _"initial result set"_ the inner expressions are starting out with.

-Translated into plain English, what the above expression actually does, can be summed up as follows; _"Give me all nodes beneath [_dest] who's names are either 'John' or 'Jane'"_.
+Translated into plain English, what the above expression actually does, can be summed up as follows; *"Give me all nodes beneath [_src] who's names are either 'John' or 'Jane'"*.
 Creating grouped sub-expressions, and using the boolean algebraic features of expressions, can give you incredible dense syntax, and *"tight"* code.
-Below is a more extreme case.
+Below is a more useful use-case.

 ```
 _data